Goa Property Registration Charges 2025 – Updated Stamp Duty, Registration Fees, and New Rules Explained

 1. Can I register property in Goa without using e-stamping?

-No. From April 2025, e-stamping is mandatory for all stamp duty above ₹9,999.
+No. From April 2025, e-stamping is mandatory for all transactions above ₹9,999.

-2. How long does the registration process take in Goa?
+2. How long does registration take?

 4. Can NRIs register property in Goa?